-The Railroad Museum operates scheduled train rides on Thursdays, Fridays, and Sundays from April 1st until the weekend before Thanksgiving.
+The Railroad Museum operates scheduled train rides to and from the Ardenwood and Deer Park Stations on Thursdays, Fridays, and Sundays from the first weekend in April until the weekend before Thanksgiving.

-Trains are pulled by one of our switch locomotives using open air picnic cars converted from century old flatcars.
+Trains are pulled by one of our diesel switch locomotives using open air picnic cars converted from century old flatcars.
 Picnic cars were historically used by 19th and early 20th century railroads to carry groups of tourists on excursions during the seasonal slack periods.